 - Do you know how to fill in a risk assessment form?

-As this stage you may be totally happy with the survey and it’s ready to go! however, there may be a few things you want to do from here.
+As this stage you may be totally happy with the survey and it's ready to go!
+However, there may be a few additional things you want to do from here.

 One final groups of settings that you may want to make is around who can edit and view the answers when they are input.
-This can be quite important if you do not want a user who has responded to be able to see all the other users answers.
-The settings below illustrate this.
-You may also want to turn of search crawling if you don’t want the answers to appear in search results.
+This can be quite important if you do not want a user who has responded to be able to see all the other users' answers.
+You may also want to turn of search crawling if you don't want the answers to appear in search results.

-- Quizzes – with pass marks and scores.
+- Create Quizzes - with pass marks and scores.

 - E-Learning - create questions that are information only, ideal for creating an E-Learning Module.

 - Tight Integration with DocRead, so you can send a quiz/survey to any group of users and request that they complete it within a certain period of time.

 - Reports - analyse which questions people are struggling on.

-- Assign a Quiz / Survey to a document to gather feedback.
+- Assign a Quiz to a document to ensure people fully understand its contents.

 - and many more features.